MicheleTobias/workshop-photogrammetry/README.md

 # Introduction

-Photogrammetry is ??????????????????
+"Photogrammetry is the art, science and technology of obtaining reliable information about physical objects and the environment through processes of recording measuring and interpreting images and patterns of electromagnetic radiant energy and other phenomena." [[ASPRS](https://www.asprs.org/organization/what-is-asprs.html)]

+So... photogrammetry is learning about objects or places through photographs (and/or similar data collection methods).
+That's it.
+The name sounds fancy - old school even.
+But on the surface, it's something you do every time you open Instagram.
+How we make scientific measurements is more detailed (and involves a lot of geometry), but we'll handle that aspect in a little while.
+And photogrammetry has only been around as long as photography, so in the grand scheme of history, it's pretty new.
+Modern photogrammetry is actually quite cutting edge and useful for a variety of applications.
+So go put away your academic robes and leather-bound books.
+We won't need them today.

 The outline of the workshop could easily structure an entire book, so we won't go into significant depth in a 2-hour workshop.
-My goal is to help you understand the major parts of the air photo workflow and learn the terminology that will allow you to continue learning on your own.
+My goal is to help you understand the major parts of the modern photogrammety workflow and learn the terminology that will allow you to continue learning on your own.